 ★★★★★ — Poor

 How we rate interest rates and fees

-How we rate customer reviews
+How we rate mortgage types and products

 How we rate borrower experience